tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 }
 ```

-### PREFER starting a non-boolean variable or property comment with a noun phrase
+### PREFER starting a non-boolean variable or property comment with a noun phrase {:#prefer-starting-a-non-boolean-variable-or-property-comment-with-a-noun-phrase}

 The doc comment should stress what the property *is*.
 This is true even for
 getters which may do calculation or other work.
 What the caller cares about is